The Rochambelles: Into the War

 The Second Armored Division, including its ambulance drivers, crossed the Channel on August 1, 1944, joining General George S. Patton’s Third Army for the ongoing Battle of Normandy.
-While not combatants, Rochambelles were bombed, shot at, taken prisoner, and one disappeared forever.
+While not combatants, Rochambelles were bombed, shot at and taken prisoner, and one disappeared forever.
 They learned to overcome their fear, and their performance was such that by the time they got to Paris, where General Leclerc had expected to recruit male drivers, he called them to assemble and announced they had earned their place in the division.
 "You have carried out [your mission] with such brio and devotion, winning the admiration of your commanders and all in your unit, that I will keep you," he said.

 From September 1944 through February 1945, the Rochambelles picked up wounded soldiers in the rain and mud of Lorraine and through the bitter winter in Alsace, enduring the same combat conditions as the soldiers.
 The division was sent to rest and recuperate in the Loire Valley in March, then called back to action in mid-April as the Allied armies traversed Germany.
 One Rochambelle died in a Jeep accident near Berchtesgaden.

 Postwar, many of the Rochambelles said they had difficulty re-adjusting to civilian life, but found solace in strong and enduring friendships with their fellow veterans.
 All the women received the Military Medal for service and most also were awarded the prestigious Croix de Guerre.